top of page

 Bill Nye, Rep. Ivey fight proposed NASA cuts

-Connecting with the event’s media contact allowed me to speak with both Bill Nye and Rep. Glenn Ivey after the press conference.
+Connecting with the event’s media contact allowed me to speak with television personality Bill Nye and Rep. Glenn Ivey after the press conference.
 I also dug through White House budget memos to verify funding cut numbers that provided proper context.

 Matt Rodgers pledges open communication as 8th Ward councilmember